 Flutter has put UX and UI considerations front and center in the framework's design priorities.
 High-quality user interactions are key to the success of Flutter applications and the promotion of services the platform supports.
 Flutter widgets allow developers to build interfaces from inherently reusable components tailored to each target platform.

-While many frameworks restrict what developers can do when it comes to UI and layout, Flutter boasts of providing “control over every pixel” to allow developers to build their apps precisely as they imagine them.
+While many cross-platform frameworks restrict what developers can do when it comes to UI and layout, Flutter boasts of providing “control over every pixel” to allow developers to build their apps precisely as they imagine them.

 Rapid Application Development

 Another key advantage of Flutter is the chance for developers to reduce the time-to-market for future applications.
 By creating opportunities for more modular engineering, increased code reuse, and improved development tooling — Flutter enables developers to do more with their code and unlock efficiency and productivity in their teams.